seL4/camkes-tool/docs/index.md

 For more information about the specifics of the seL4 scheduler, please refer to the seL4 documentation.

+### Thread Stacks

+Each CAmkES thread has a stack provided for it for use at runtime, as is typical.
+Stack size defaults to 4K, but this default can be adjusted through the relevant build system configuration option.
+Additionally the stacks of individual threads within a component can be set with attributes:

+    configuration {

+      // Assign foo's control thread an 8K stack foo._control_stack_size = 8192;

+      // Assign the interface thread for inf in foo a 16K stack foo.inf_stack_size = 16384;

+    }

+Note that stacks must have a size that is 4K aligned, so if you assign a thread a stack size that is not 4K aligned it will be rounded up.
+Stacks have a 4K unmapped "guard page" either side of them.
+This is a debugging aid to force a virtual memory fault when threads underrun or overrun their stacks.

 ### Scheduling Domains

 In CAmkES, it is possible to specify the domain each thread belongs to, by setting attributes.